-Objective: The objective of the sub-fund is to offer you exposure to securities representative of the European real estate sector with a higher dividend yield compared to the market average.
-The subfund promotes a combination of environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, and must contain a minimum proportion of sustainable investments within the meaning of the same Regulation.
+Objective: The objective of the sub-fund is to provide you with exposure to equity securities of European companies with small market capitalisation ('small-caps') as well as any securities giving access to the capital of these companies and selected on the basis of compliance with environmental, social and governance (ESG) criteria.
+The sub-fund promotes a combination of environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, and must contain a minimum proportion of sustainable investments within the meaning of the same regulation.
 This is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
-Investment policy: The sub-fund invests mainly in securities which include shares of Regulated Real Estate Companies (RRECs), real estate certificates, real estate companies and companies active in the promotion and development of real estate, as well as shares of real estate investment companies, etc., issued by companies having their registered office and/or a significant proportion of their assets, activities, profit centres or decisionmaking centres in Europe.
-These companies are selected on the basis of environmental, social and governance (ESG) criteria.
-50% of the net assets must be composed of securities with a prospective return over 3 years higher than the average of the investment universe.
-The average is defined as the dividend yield of the FTSE EPRA/NAREIT Developed Europe index.
+Investment policy: The sub-fund invests mainly in shares and/or other equity securities of small-cap companies which have their registered office and/or a significant part of their assets, activities, profit centres or decision-making centres in Europe.
+The sub-fund invests mainly in European companies with a small market capitalisation, i.e. companies whose market capitalisation does not exceed the largest capitalisation of the companies making up the MSCI Europe Small Cap Net Return Index at the time of the initial investment.
 The selection is based on a methodology that, across the entire portfolio, a) excludes companies that are not in compliance with certain global standards, including the UN Global Compact (human rights, labour, environmental protection and anti-corruption), b) excludes companies that are involved in controversial activities (tobacco, gambling, thermal coal, etc.) or c) excludes companies involved in major ESG controversies (incidents, allegations related to environmental, social, governance issues).
 The selection is also based on an analysis and rating of the ESG profile of the invested company using ESG Scorecards (grids analysing the most relevant and material ESG risks to which companies are exposed) only for the portion of investments with a sustainable objective.
-Finally, for the portion of investments with a sustainable objective, impact research and sustainability themes ensure that the company's products and/or services finance - in proportion to its turnover sustainable development.
+Finally, for the portion of investments with a sustainable objective, impact research and sustainability themes ensure that the company's products and/or services contribute - in proportion to its turnover - to attaining the 17 environmental or social Sustainable Development Goals ("SDGs") defined by the United Nations (UN).
 More information on the product can be found on the website www.dpamfunds.com.
-Benchmark: FTSE EPRA/NAREIT Developed Europe Net Return.

-Use of the benchmark: The benchmark is used to compare performance.
-The selection and weighting of the assets in the sub-fund's portfolio may differ significantly from the composition of the benchmark.
-The benchmark is not aligned with the promotion of the environmental and social characteristics of the sub-fund.
+Benchmark: MSCI Europe Small Cap Net Return.
+Use of the benchmark: The benchmark is used to compare performance and to determine the maximum permitted market capitalisation of the underlying securities.
+The selection and weighting of the assets in the fund's portfolio may differ significantly from the composition of the benchmark.
 The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.